luisc/slightlybetterlotteryodds/README.md

     $ ./add_data.rb

+## Then...
+Fire up your browser and load up any html file in output

 ## NY Lotto Note
 NY Lotto was pretty confusing to me since I have never played it and probably don't plan to.
 I had to read the description several times to make sense of it.